CProject-io/LandingDocs/📜 CONTRIBUTING.md

 ### 3.1.
 How to Donate

-- **Donation Platform:** We have a secure platform on our official website where donations can be made using various payment methods.
+Currently, our project is primarily funded through cryptocurrency donations.
+We greatly appreciate your support, which is fundamental to our continued development and growth.

-- **Cryptocurrency Donations:** We also accept contributions in cryptocurrencies.
-Official wallet addresses are available on the donation page.
+* **Cryptocurrency Donations:** We primarily accept contributions in the following cryptocurrencies.
+Our official wallet addresses are:
+    * **Ethereum (ETH):** `[0xbE5F1249aC0cD409b3976e1D40bc141E9119427D]`
+    * **Bitcoin (BTC):** `[bc1qk26573ywj8wgmzv03g2n7kcmynkkz52kgrgt5k]`
+    * **Solana (SOL):** `[3StJ9RkvS3wJAvWexsZRUSBRamUM1JZA4bWyS6Pje3q4]`

+    *Note: Please always verify that you are using the correct addresses directly from our official website before making any transaction.*

 ### 3.2.
-Use of Funds
+Use of Funds and Transparency

-Until C-Project can sustain itself with its own internal economy, donated funds will be strategically used to:
+We are committed to full transparency in the management of received funds.
+100% of the donated money will be used entirely for the development and advancement of the C-Project.
+This includes, but is not limited to:

-- **Compensate Collaborators:** Remunerate developers, engineers, researchers, economists, and other participants for their work.
+* **Compensating Collaborators:** Remunerating developers, engineers, researchers, economists, and other participants for their valuable work and dedication.
-- **Research and Development:** Invest in advanced renewable energy generation technologies and energy efficiency research.
+* **Research and Development:** Investing in the exploration and implementation of advanced technologies relevant to the project, as well as ongoing research to improve its efficiency and scope.
-- **Network Maintenance:** Cover operational costs, hardware maintenance, infrastructure improvements, and network expansion.
+* **Infrastructure Maintenance:** Covering essential operational costs, hardware maintenance, technological infrastructure improvements, and network expansion necessary for the project's operation.
-- **Community Initiatives:** Support educational programs, outreach activities, and collaborative projects that drive innovation and ecosystem adoption.
+* **Community Initiatives:** Supporting educational programs, outreach activities, and collaborative projects that drive innovation and the adoption of the C-Project ecosystem.

+**Detailed Tracking of Funds:**

+To ensure maximum transparency, we will provide detailed tracking of the destination of the funds.
+The community will be periodically informed about how donations are being used, detailing specific allocations and the progress achieved thanks to your contribution.
+We will publish these reports on our official website and designated communication channels.

 ## 4. Transparency and Accountability